A good way to understand Natural Sciences is to find out about some of the unique combinations of science subjects that our students have chosen.

-Through studying such an interdisciplinary degree as Natural Sciences, Jake believes that this has enabled him to develop a broad scientific knowledge and skill set, which he can apply in a diverse range of roles.
+Through studying such an interdisciplinary degree as Natural Sciences, San believes that this has enabled him to develop a broad scientific knowledge and skill set, which he can apply in a diverse range of roles.
 He has also found Lancaster’s connections with local businesses, such as EDF, have helped him find employment post-graduation.
 “After completing my degree I will be starting a 12-month placement within the Chemistry team at EDF Energy’s nuclear power station at Heysham.”

 For any students looking to apply for natural sciences, Sam advises to pick the subjects you enjoy, and don’t be afraid to ‘evolve’.
 “I took Biology, Chemistry and Maths in the first year, but shifted towards Environmental Science, Environmental Chemistry and Biology over the subsequent years.”

 Studying Natural Sciences allowed Lucy to continue studying all the subjects she loved at A level while still specialising and learning in a world-class environment.